 At a high level, this could mean:

-When a backup strategy is carefully planned, supported by flexible technology, and properly managed, the only thing separating organizations from returning to business after a data loss event is the time it takes to complete a recovery.
+When a backup and recovery strategy is carefully planned, supported by flexible technology, and properly managed, the only thing separating organizations from returning to business after a data loss event is the time it takes to complete a recovery.

 A file backup contains all the files and folders that you have selected to be backed up, as well as any recent changes to them.
 A file backup is also the easiest type of backup to restore from because you only need to access the relevant backup media to restore individual files or folders from it.